Table

 1. Expand all (optional): Expands every row at the same time.

-2. Expansion: Expands single row.
+2. Expansion: Expands a single row.

 3. Expansion panel: Contains details associated with a row.